tanrax/slack-clone-using-HTML-over-the-Wire/README.md

-# slack-clone-using-HTML-over-the-Wire
-Slack clone using Django with Channels and HTML over the Wire architecture
+# Slack clone using Django with Channels and HTML over the Wire architecture

+- Messages in real time.
+- Logic in the backend.
+- Groups.
+- Private messages.
+- Login.
+- Minimal use of JavaScript (35 lines without comments).

 ## Run 🏃